Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Transformations for sequences in the Shanks kernel

 \subsubsection{Approach 3}

-This approach is a generalization of that of the preceding Section.
+This approach generalizes the one seen in the preceding Section.
 We consider a matrix $Y \in \mathbb{R}^{p \times k}$, where $p$ is the dimension of the vectors of the sequence.
-If we multiply \eqref{eq:RRE_strategy} by $Y^T$, it is possible to obtain the $\beta_i$'s by solving the following system that generalizes \eqref{eq:RRE_solution_system} which is recovered for $Y=\Delta^{2}S_n^{(k)}$
+If we multiply \eqref{eq:RRE_strategy} by $Y^T$, it is possible to obtain the $\beta_i$ by solving the following system that generalizes \eqref{eq:RRE_solution_system} which is obtained when $Y=\Delta^{2}S_n^{(k)}$